Overview

 Financial Planning and Consulting Services

-Fees charged for ongoing financial planning services are invoiced by the Advisor either monthly or quarterly, pursuant
+Fees charged for ongoing financial planning services are invoiced by the Advisor either monthly or quarterly, pursuant to the terms

-to the terms of the financial planning and consulting agreement.
-One-time planning engagements may be invoiced
+of the financial planning and consulting agreement.
+One-time planning engagements may be invoiced up to fifty percent (50%) of

-up to fifty percent (50%) of the expected total fee upon execution of the financial planning agreement.
-The
+the expected total fee upon execution of the financial planning agreement.
+The balance shall be invoiced upon completion of the

-of $1,200 or more for financial planning and consulting services to be performed six months or more in
+to be performed six months or more in advance.

 Use of Independent Managers